 Social Media for Building Influence

 A blog is just the first step in creating an ecosystem of content and clients.
 Think of your blog as your traffic hub at the center of a “cobweb” of other content portals, such as your social media sites.
 Create accounts on LinkedIn, Facebook, Twitter, and other social media sites.
-At any given time, there is a massive, robust conversation occuring about markets on Twitter, and loads of information is shared on LinkedIn, which is popular with financial advisors.
+At any given time, there is a massive, robust conversation occurring about markets on Twitter, and loads of information is shared on LinkedIn, which is popular with financial advisors.
 Facebook is more of a place to share personal information but many people invariably share information they think will help people.

 Remember, you want your content to create a community of people with similar interests.
 An ecosystem is valuable and you can build and expand it, and it will pay you dividends.